EricWehrly/LookBook/README.md

 `cd build && aws s3 sync . s3://lookbook.wehrly.com`

 To locally start the lambda
-    (it's only used to resolve products)
-`cd server && sam local start-api -p 5000`
+    (it's only used to resolve products, the app will run without it) (needs to have aws sam installed, and seems to only work in powershell on windows, at least by default) `cd server && sam local start-api -p 5000`

 also we may need this